 Min.
 120 ft.
 Applicable to double frontage lots.
 No Max.
 Applicable to townhouses.
 Max.
 300% of average lot Applicable to all other single family width Min.
 70 ft.
 Min.
 120 ft.
 Applicable to double frontage lots.
 All other uses Max.
 300% of average lot width Street Frontage Min.
 20 ft.
 Applicable to townhouses.
 Min.
 40 ft.
 Applicable to all other single family.
-Applicable to all other single family, excluding townhouses, when located on a lot fronting on the Single family turnaround of a cul-de-sac street or the outside curve 7 Min.
-30 ft. of a curved street having a radius of 200 feet or less and a direction change of 60 degrees or more.
-In no case shall the lot width be less than 40 ft. at the NA: 40 ft front building setback line.
+Applicable to all other single family, excluding townhouses, when located on a lot fronting on the Single family turnaround of a cul-de-sac street or the outside curve Single farmly Min.
+30 ft. of a curved street having a radius of 200 feet or less Willi.
+30 IL. and a direction change of 60 degrees or more.
+In no case shall the lot width be less than 40 ft. at the front building setback line.
 Min.
 40 ft.
-Applicable to lots fronting on the turnaround of a cul- Two family, three family, and four de-sac street or the outside curve of a curved street family Min.
-30 ft. having a radius of 200 feet or less and a direction change of 60 degrees or more. , 50 16.
-Change of 60 degrees of more.
+Min.
+30 ft.
+Applicable to lots fronting on the turnaround of a cul- Two family, three family, and four de-sac street or the outside curve of a curved street Two family, three family, and four family having a radius of 200 feet or less and a direction laililly change of 60 degrees or more.
 In no case shall the lot width be less than 40 ft. at the front building setback line.
 Min.
 40 ft.
-Multiple family Applicable to cottage clusters, when located on a lot fronting on the turnaround of a cul-de-sac street or the outside curve of a curved street having a radius of Min.
-30 ft.
-200 feet or less and a direction change of 60 degrees or more.
-In no case shall the let width he less than 40 ft at the In no case shall the lot width be less than 40 ft. at the front building setback line.
+Applicable to cottage clusters, when located on a lot Multiple family fronting on the turnaround of a cul-de-sac street or the outside curve of a curved street having a radius of Min 20 ft 200 feet or less and a direction change of 60 degrees Min.
+30 ft. or more.
+In no case shall the lot width be less than 40 ft. at the front building setback line.
 All other uses Min.
 40 ft.
-HOHE BUILDING SELBACK IIIIE.
-All other uses IVIIII.
-40 IL.